LuffyJacky/ludot/README.md

 ## changelog

-v1.0 - i forgot , but is big updata(?)

-v2.0 - i forgot , but is big updata(?)

-v3.0 - i forgot , but is big updata(?)

-v4.0 - automatic dark mode and some new style icon i guess.

-v4.1 beta - all the icon upgrade to svg file , and the code is more clean (?
+v1.0 - i forgot, but is big updata(?) v2.0 - i forgot, but is big updata(?) v3.0 - i forgot, but is big updata(?) v4.0 - automatic dark mode and some new style icon i guess. v4.1 beta - all the icon upgrade to svg file, and the code is more clean(?

 ## LINK